jetbrains-academy/rustlings-course/Iterators & Closures/Standard Library Types/Shared-State Concurrency/task.md

 After we’ve acquired the lock, we can treat the return value, named `num` in this case, as a mutable reference to the data inside.
 The type system ensures that we acquire a lock before using the value in `m`: `Mutex<i32>` is not an `i32`, so we _must_ acquire the lock to be able to use the `i32` value.
 We can’t forget; the type system won’t let us access the inner `i32` otherwise.

 As you might suspect, `Mutex<T>` is a smart pointer.
 More accurately, the call to `lock` _returns_ a smart pointer called `MutexGuard`, wrapped in a `LockResult` that we handled with the call to `unwrap`.
-The `MutexGuard` smart pointer implements `Deref` to point at our inner data; the smart pointer also has a `Drop` implementation that releases the lock automatically when a `MutexGuard` goes out of scope, which happens at the end of the inner scope in Listing 16-12\.
+The `MutexGuard` smart pointer implements `Deref` to point at our inner data; the smart pointer also has a `Drop` implementation that releases the lock automatically when a `MutexGuard` goes out of scope, which happens at the end of the inner scope in the previous code snippet.
 As a result, we don’t risk forgetting to release the lock and blocking the mutex from being used by other threads because the lock release happens automatically.

 After dropping the lock, we can print the mutex value and see that we were able to change the inner `i32` to 6.

 #### Sharing a Mutex<T> Between Multiple Threads

 Now, let’s try to share a value between multiple threads using `Mutex<T>`.
 We’ll spin up 10 threads and have them each increment a counter value by 1, so the counter goes from 0 to 10\.
 Note that the next few examples will have compiler errors, and we’ll use those errors to learn more about using `Mutex<T>` and how Rust helps us use it correctly.
-Listing 16-13 has our starting example:
+The following code has our starting example:

 ```rust
     use std::sync::Mutex;